24 hours customer service +9779849693351

 For trekkers interested in exploring more remote areas, the Rui La Pass is a historical trade route that connects Nepal with Tibet.
 Though it’s not part of the standard Manaslu Circuit, adventurous trekkers can plan a side trip to this pass, which lies at the border between the two countries.
 Rui La offers stunning views and an opportunity to experience the rugged, high-altitude landscapes that define this region.

-Best time for trek
+Best time for the Serang Gumba Trek

 The best time to begin the Serang Gompa Trek is during the autumn season, which spans from mid-September to mid-December.
 This period offers excellent weather conditions with comfortable temperatures and clear mountain views.